Greek 2012 tourism income seen dropping up to 15 pct

-“We will see a considerable drop in tourism income,” Andreas Andreadis, the head of Greece’s tourism enterprises association (SETE) told Reuters.
+“We will see a considerable drop in tourism income,” Andreas Andreadis, the head of Greece’s tourism enterprises association SETE.L told Reuters.
 “A negative number, something like 10-15 percent.”

 In 2011, revenues rose by 10 percent to 10.5 billion euros.
 About 1.5 million more tourists visited the country last year, largely due to lower fares and political uprisings in rival holiday destinations Egypt and Tunisia, bringing the total number of visitors to a record high of 16.5 million.